 Use a clamp to hold the sides together, then use any industrial grade glue that is amenable to wood for the strips on each end.
 Use a brad nail gun for the sides once the glue is slightly set to increase its durability.

-If you do not have a nail gun, you can opt to use a handy hammer and a couple of brad nails.
+If you do not have a nail gun, you can opt to use a handy hammer and a couple of pin nails or brad nails.
 1-2” brad nails should suffice depending on the size of your work.

 You may also drill holes and place screws and/or safety nails after.